citkane/webview-bun-app/README.md

     }
 }

-const rootTopic = "contacts"; // this must be a unique name in your application service stack
+const rootTopic = "contacts"; //this must be a unique name in your application service stack

 /**
  * `socketApi` defines the `request` interface for this service in your application.